asmtamim/asmtamim/README.md

 <h2 align="center">Hi 👋 Assalamu Alaikum!
 I'm Tamim.
-An Aspiring Software Developer. </h2>
+Aspiring ASP.NET Developer & Wannabe Data Analyst. </h2>

 <p align="justify">
-I am an IT enthusiast with a strong interest in developing a career as a <b>Software & Web Developer.</b> Currently working as a Software Developer at a Software Company.
-I have worked on several projects, which demonstrate my technical skills and ability to create functional and efficient applications.
-I have solid understanding of the SDLC-Software Development Life Cycle.
-My communication skills are excellent.
-In addition to my interests, I am passionate about higher-studies, software development, personal health, traveling, and business.
+I am an ASP.NET Developer and Data Analyst with a bachelor's degree in computer science, bringing 2 years of experience in ERP web applications and database development, focusing on Microsoft SQL Server.
+Proficient in SQL, Microsoft Excel, Power BI, C#, .NET framework, Python, and R. I handle tasks such as data cleaning, analysis, and visualization.
+Skilled in Crystal Report and RDLC, I also excel in ERP system web development and database design.
+Motivated and dedicated, I am confident in my ability to contribute effectively to any team with my technical and communication skills.
 </p>

 <hr>